Discovery Objections Cheat Sheet

-Elsewhere on this website, we talk about the importance of forcing defendants to provide meaningful answers to interrogatories, requests for production of documents, and other discovery requests.
+Elsewhere on this website, we talk about the importance of forcing defendants to provide meaningful answers to interrogatories, requests for production of documents, and other discovery responses and requests.
 If we do not hold defendants' feet to the fire, we are throwing away a powerful tool to box in defendants for trial -- and providing evidence that we are not giving the case the care and attention it deserves.

 Under Maryland law, this onus is on the party receiving the objection to force the issue.
 Just like you can take advantage of lazy or distracted lawyers by forcing answers to your interrogatories, you can also gain an advantage by not answering interrogatories that are arguably objectionable.
 The filing of timely discovery objections defers the requirement to answer the question until the defendant objects to your objections.